Gabbb3/Python/README.md

       - To be updated

 ### Oversampling techniques
-This section contains commonly used oversample/undersample techniques
+This section contains commonly used oversample/undersample techniques.
 1. Classification
    - SMOTE
    - ADASYN